 2013 Route Modification Access is now from the Ritz.

 Hang a left at the signs for the Upper Javalina and Lower Javalina trails, with the Upper Javalina being the goal for now.
 Soon the Lower Javalina breaks off to the right, stay left on the Upper Javalina as it climbs up and swings out west.
 This trail crosses over a steep descending gulley, then switchbacks up the other sidewall to gain access up the north wall of Wild Burro Canyon.
-This trail is very pretty with a great assortment of cacti and flora, particulary when there has been ample rainfall.
+This trail is beautiful with a great assortment of cacti and flora, mainly when there has been ample rainfall.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.